powsybl/powsybl-open-rao/docs/parameters/implementation-specific-parameters.md

   evaluated in the search-tree.
   If the value is set to 1, topological actions from direct neighbors will also be considered, etc.
-  *Note that the topology of the network is automatically deduced from the network file: countries sharing tie lines are considered direct neighbors; dangling lines are not considered linked (ie BE and DE are not considered neighbors, even though they share the Alegro line)*
+  *Note that the topology of the network is automatically deduced from the network file: countries sharing tie lines are considered direct neighbors; boundary lines are not considered linked (ie BE and DE are not considered neighbors, even though they share the Alegro line)*

 #### Second preventive RAO parameters